actions-marketplace-validations/AloisSeckar_ryu-cho/README.md

-# Ryu-Cho
+# Ryu-Cho AS

 Ryu-Cho (means "fluent" in Japanese) is a GitHub Action that creates issues and PRs from the head repo based on its commit.
 Very useful for tracking diffs between translating docs, for example.

 Ryu-Cho is a fork of [Che-Tsumi](https://github.com/vuejs-jp/che-tsumi).
 It works almost identical, while Che-Tsumi works as a stand-alone service while Ryu-Cho works with GitHub Action.

-This action is a fork of the original [Ryu-Cho](https://github.com/vuejs-translations/ryu-cho) enhanced with a new `pullRequests` option.
+This action is a fork of the original [Ryu-Cho](https://github.com/vuejs-translations/ryu-cho) enhanced with a new `pull-requests` option.

 ## Usage